-The Psychedelic effect (Effects Colors, such as orange, hot pink, cyan, and lime green.
+The Psychedelic effect (Effects Color transform Psychedelic) changes the colors in an image to bright, electric colors, such as orange, hot pink, cyan, and lime green.
 The Psychedelic effect is also a preset lens type.

 Psychedelic

 Solarize

 The Solarize effect (Effects Color transform Solarize) transforms colors in an image by reversing image tones.
 The Solarize effect is also a preset lens type.